Spatio-temporal modeling of urban extreme rainfall events at high resolution: Application to rainfall data

 \subsection{Episode configuration}

-Extreme episodes are identified by selecting conditioning points exceeding a spatio-temporal quantile $q$, a duration $\delta$ and a minimum spatial separation $d_{\min}$ between episode.
-It aims to ensure weak dependence between selected episodes while retaining a sufficient number of episodes for inference.
+Extreme episodes are identified by selecting conditioning points exceeding a large spatio-temporal quantile $q \in [0,1]$, a duration $\delta \in \R_{+}^*$ and a minimum spatial separation $d_{\min} \in \R_{+}^*$ between the episodes.
+This aims to ensure weak dependence between selected episodes while retaining a sufficient number of episodes for inference.

 To select an appropriate quantile threshold $q$ for defining extreme episodes in the OMSEV data, we examine the number of joint exceedances observed at various spatial distances and temporal lags.
 For this purpose, we compute the number of joint exceedances above different quantiles $q$ and we keep the quantile $q = 0.95$ as a compromise between the representation of extremes and sample size requirements.
-It allows a minimum of $40$ spatial joint exceedances per spatial lag and a minimum of $20$ temporal joint exceedances per temporal lag (see \autoref{sec:appendix_episode_config}).
+It allows a minimum of $40$ spatial joint exceedances per spatial lag and a minimum of $20$ temporal joint exceedances per temporal lag (see Section \ref{sec:appendix_episode_config}).

 An episode duration of $\delta = 1$ hour (\textit{i.e.}, $12$ time steps of $5$ minutes) is selected for the OMSEV data.
-We try several possibilities and the choice of $\delta = 1$ hour represents a reasonable compromise between temporal interpretability, approximate independence between episodes, and a sufficient sample size for inference.
+After several tests, the choice of $\delta = 1$ hour seems to be a reasonable compromise between temporal interpretability, approximate independence between episodes, and a sufficient sample size for inference.
 This duration is consistent with the temporal resolution of the COMEPHORE data used for the advection estimation.
 A similar approach is performed to determine the minimum spatial separation $d_{\min}$ between episodes.
-A value of $d_{\min}=1200$ meters is chosen to balance independence and sample size for inference (see \autoref{sec:appendix_episode_config}).
+A value of $d_{\min}=1200$ meters is chosen to balance independence and sample size for inference (see Appendix \ref{sec:appendix_episode_config}).

-Regarding the COMEPHORE data, a similar analyses is employed to determine the episode configuration parameters.
-The same quantile threshold $q=0.95$ is adopted to define extreme episodes to ensure consistency with the OMSEV data analysis.
-Given the hourly time resolution of the COMEPHORE data, episodes are defined over $\delta = 24$ hours periods, starting from a conditioning exceedance, corresponding to a daily episode duration.
+Regarding the COMEPHORE data, a similar analysis is employed to determine the episode configuration parameters.
+The same quantile threshold $q=0.95$ is adopted to define extreme episodes, ensuring consistency with the OMSEV data analysis.
+Given the hourly time resolution of the COMEPHORE data, episodes are defined over $\delta = 24$-hour periods, starting from a conditioning exceedance, corresponding to a daily episode duration.
 The minimum spatial separation between episodes is set to $d_{\min}=5$~km preserving a sufficient number of episodes for inference and ensuring approximate independence between episodes.